biolink/biolink-model/docs/index.md

     * [GenotypeToVariantAssociation](GenotypeToVariantAssociation.md) - Any association between a genotype and a sequence variant.
     * [MaterialSampleDerivationAssociation](MaterialSampleDerivationAssociation.md) - An association between a material sample and the material entity from which it is derived.
     * [MaterialSampleToDiseaseOrPhenotypicFeatureAssociation](MaterialSampleToDiseaseOrPhenotypicFeatureAssociation.md) - An association between a material sample and a disease or phenotype.
+    * [OrganismTaxonToOrganismTaxonAssociation](OrganismTaxonToOrganismTaxonAssociation.md) - A relationship between two organism taxon nodes
+       * [OrganismTaxonToOrganismTaxonInteraction](OrganismTaxonToOrganismTaxonInteraction.md) - An interaction relationship between two taxa.
+This may be a symbiotic relationship (encompassing mutualism and parasitism), or it may be non-symbiotic.
+Example: plague transmitted_by flea; cattle domesticated_by Homo sapiens; plague infects Homo sapiens
+       * [OrganismTaxonToOrganismTaxonSpecialization](OrganismTaxonToOrganismTaxonSpecialization.md) - A child-parent relationship between two taxa.
+For example: Homo sapiens subclass_of Homo
     * [OrganismalEntityAsAModelOfDiseaseAssociation](OrganismalEntityAsAModelOfDiseaseAssociation.md)
     * [PopulationToPopulationAssociation](PopulationToPopulationAssociation.md) - An association between a two populations
     * [SequenceAssociation](SequenceAssociation.md) - An association between a sequence feature and a genomic entity it is localized to.